frogyushi/frogyushi/README.md

 # @yushi
 Hi, I'm Josh―a software developer from the Netherlands.
 Working on providing fun & useful functionalities on discord via bots.
-Knowledge in front― & backend development.
+Knowledge in front― & back-end development.

 > I can be contacted via: